-Edema is swelling of the extremities caused by retention of fluid.
-It can cause swelling of the hands, arms, legs, ankles and feet.
+Edema is swelling of the extremities caused by the retention of fluid.
+It can cause swelling of the hands, arms, legs, ankles, and feet.
 The swelling can become uncomfortable.
 Notify your oncology care team if you are experiencing any new or worsening swelling.

 This medication can cause liver toxicity, which your oncology care team may monitor for using blood tests called liver function tests.
 Notify your healthcare provider if you notice yellowing of the skin or eyes, your urine appears dark or brown, or you have pain in your abdomen, as these can be signs of liver toxicity.

 Talk to your oncology care team so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy, or acidic foods (lemons, tomatoes, oranges).
 Try saltines, or ginger ale to lessen symptoms.

 Call your oncology care team if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.